p-mongo/rfc/README.md

 This is the announce formatter with insta-fail feature.
 It reports failures as soon as they happen, after each example is executed.

+At the end of the run Aif lists up to the first 10 pending examples.

 ## License